chrisemoulton/factual-java-driver/README.md

 # Flag

-The driver fully supports Factual's Flag feature, which lets enables flagging problematic rows in Factual tables.
-Use this method if you are requesting for an entity to be deleted or merged into a duplicate record.
+The driver fully supports Factual's Flag feature, which enables flagging problematic rows in Factual tables.
+Use this feature if you are requesting for an entity to be deleted or merged into a duplicate record.

 ## Simple Flag Example

 The <tt>flag</tt> method flags a problematic row:

-    // Flag a row as spam
+    // Flag a row as inaccurate
-	FlagResponse resp = factual.flag("global", "0545b03f-9413-44ed-8882-3a9a461848da", FlagType.SPAM, new Metadata().user("my_username"));
+	FlagResponse resp = factual.flagInaccurate("global", "0545b03f-9413-44ed-8882-3a9a461848da", new Metadata().user("my_username"));

 ## All Top Level Flag Parameters